mytechnotalent/Reverse-Engineering/README.md

 ## Fundamental Go Course

-## Fundamental Go Course (Chapter 1 - Basic I/O)
+## Fundamental Go Course (Chapter 1 - "Hello World")
-This lesson will discuss Go basic input and output.
+This lesson will discuss the timeless classic of, "Hello World", and how stings work in Go.

 -> Click [HERE](https://github.com/mytechnotalent/Fundamental-Go/blob/main/Fundamental_Go_ALPHA.pdf) to read the FREE pdf book.